mapping520/SAMe3d/README.md

 ```

 # Step3.Train & Validate

-note: In you virtual env(e.g. SAMe3d) establied from above Step1 to run the belows.
+Note: In you virtual env(e.g. SAMe3d) establied from above Step1 to run the belows.

 - To train on **Sany-Mixing Station dataset**, run
 ```